A Travel Price Comparison for Families, Couples, and Backpackers Buenos Aires, Argentina vs. Medellin for Vacations, Tours, and Honeymoons

 In addition to big improvements in public safety, Medellin has witnessed a huge surge in urban development projects, including Colombia's first metro system and cable cars to service poorer neighborhoods located high on the mountain sides.
 There is an abundance of parks, libraries, museums and public spaces with many cultural events taking place.
 Many travelers also enjoy visiting the surrounding villages, where life is simple and landscapes and nature reserves are wonderful.
 Medellin has now become one of the "it" cities in the world, with tons of tourists visiting and foreigners settling and retiring here.
 Beautiful mountains, warm weather, friendly locals, and a vibrant culture are just a few of the reasons why you should visit Medellin.

-For some great organized tour ideas, see The Best Vineyard & Wine Tours in Argentina, The Best Photography Tours in Argentina, The Best Adventure Tours to Colombia, and The Best Eco Tours in Colombia.
+For some great organized tour ideas, see The Best One-Week (7-Day) Tours from Buenos Aires, The Best 2-Week Tours from Buenos Aires, The Best Adventure Tours to Colombia, and The Best Eco Tours in Colombia.

 Which place is cheaper, Medellin or Buenos Aires, Argentina?